 6. Increase marketing automation

-Not necessarily, with software automation technologies available that can be programmed to post online, e-mail and tailor content to draw people in to become inquiries to prospects and eventually, customers.
-In the B2B world, proper management of the Sales Funnel with CRM can increase sales without increasing spend and lead scoring coupled with lead nurturing can focus effort on the most important leads.
+Not necessarily, with software automation available to post online, e-mail and tailor content to draw people in to become inquiries to prospects and eventually, customers.
+In B2B, Sales Funnel management with CRM can increase sales without increasing spend and lead scoring with lead nurturing can focus effort on the most important leads.

-Beyond the scaling of ‘volume’ activities, there exists artificial intelligence (AI), robotics and machine learning to further reduce and automate simple tasks.
-This frees up marketing to focus on higher value, results-driven strategies and allows more time to be spent influencing a customer-centric marketing strategy with personalised journeys.
+Beyond the scaling of ‘volume’ activities, artificial intelligence (AI), robotics and machine learning further reduce and automate simple tasks.
+This frees up marketing to focus on higher value, results-driven outcomes and maybe influencing a customer-centric marketing strategy with personalised journeys.

 7. Increase shared services

-For many head office or administrative functions, the possibility of outsourcing is very real.
+For many head office or admin functions, the possibility of outsourcing is very real.
 Sometimes, this can be a business leveraging wage arbitrage by moving roles to a lower-cost jurisdiction.
-Often, a business may seek to place new or volume work with a specialist agency that has the scale to lower costs e.g. a large telemarketing agency or digital marketing developer.
-It is not unusual for B2B organisations to establish demand centres offshore that manage high volumes of requests for marketing materials, marketing campaigns or landing pages that can be processed at a lower cost per hour than recruiting more marketing executives.
+Often, a business may seek to place new or volume work with a specialist agency with the scale to lower costs e.g. a large telemarketing agency.
+B2B organisations often establish offshore demand centres to handle high volumes of requests for marketing materials, campaigns or landing pages.
+In summary, these can be processed at a lower cost per hour than recruiting marketing executives.

 8. Renegotiate marketing services

-If anyone has spent considerable time with finance or procurement professionals, renegotiating contracts or inviting companies to tender every time a contract expires (e.g. annually) is standard fayre.
-A long-serving supplier may have failed to make internal efficiencies and deploy automations of their own, meaning costs are higher than new entrants or more digitally-savvy competitors.
-A supplier may have increased costs or is being paid a flat rate for some services that you are no longer using, meaning a renegotiation armed with that information or an invitation to tender on renewal allows an opportunity to right-size the service and cost.
+Finance and procurement professionals often spend time renegotiating contracts or running tenders when contracts expire (e.g. annually).
+A long-serving supplier may have failed to make internal efficiencies and deploy automations, meaning higher costs than new or digitally-savvy entrants.
+A supplier may be paid a flat rate for services that you no longer use or have increased prices.
+Therefore, armed with that information, a renegotiation or invitation to tender allows an opportunity to right-size service and cost.

 How can I get help to transform my marketing?

-Think Beyond are a marketing management consultancy offering a range of services from marketing plans to Marketing Director as a Service (MDaaS) through to marketing health checks and marketing agency management.
-We believe that marketing is a science, not an art and we recognise the importance of marketing transformation to ensure a lean and effective marketing function, which is a great start to ensuring marketing and finance are BFFs.
+Think Beyond are a marketing consultancy offering a range of services from marketing plans and audits to marketing agency assurance.
+We believe that marketing is a science, not an art.
+We recognise the importance of marketing transformation to ensure lean and effective marketing, which is a great start to a relationship with finance.

-A Chartered Marketer or Marketing Director on your board can increase revenue by an average of 8% as well as help you deliver marketing transformation through efficiencies and marketing automation.
+A Chartered Marketer or Marketing Director on your board can increase revenue by an average of 8%.
+Furthermore, they can help you deliver marketing transformation through efficiencies and automation.